Early life and career of Abraham Lincoln: Abolitionism

 In the 1830s the slaveholding states began to take notice of the growth of antislavery rhetoric in the North.
-Their anger focused on abolitionists, whom they accused of fomenting slave revolts by distributing "incendiary pamphlets" of the slaves.
-When southern legislatures passed resolutions calling for suppression of abolitionist societies, they often received a favorable response from their northern counterparts.
-In January 1837 the Illinois legislature passed a resolution declaring that they "highly disapprove of the formation of abolition societies", that "the right of property in slaves is sacred to the slave-holding States by the Federal Government, and that they cannot be deprived of that right without their consent", and that "the General Government cannot abolish slavery in the District of Columbia, against the will of the citizens of said District."
+In particular, they were "outraged by the American Antislavery Society's pamphlets depicting slaveowners as cruel brutes".
+Non-slave states sometimes also opposed abolitionism.
+In January 1837, the Illinois legislature passed a resolution declaring that they "highly disapprove of the formation of abolition societies", that "the right of property in slaves is sacred to the slave-holding States by the Federal Government, and that they cannot be deprived of that right without their consent", and that "the General Government cannot abolish slavery in the District of Columbia, against the will of the citizens of said District."
 The vote in the Illinois Senate was 18 to 0, and 77 to 6 in the House, with Lincoln and Dan Stone, who was also from Sangamon County, voting in opposition.
 Because relocation of the state capital was still the number one issue on the two men's agendas, they made no comment on their votes until the relocation was approved.

 On March 3, with his other legislative priorities behind him, Lincoln filed a formal written protest with the legislature that stated "the institution of slavery is founded on both injustice and bad policy."
 Lincoln criticized abolitionists on practical grounds, arguing that "the promulgation of abolition doctrines tends rather to increase than to abate its [slavery's] evils."
 He also addressed the issue of slavery in the nation's capital in a different manner from the resolutions, writing that "the Congress of the United States has the power, under the constitution, to abolish slavery in the District of Columbia; but that power ought not to be exercised unless at the request of the people of said District."
-Lincoln biographer Benjamin P. Thomas commented on the significance of Lincoln's action:
+In Nicolay and Hay's Abraham Lincoln: A History' - Volume 1, the editors stated that the protest "briefly defined his position on the slavery question; and so far as it goes, it was then the same that it is now."

 Lincoln's Lyceum Address

-Lincoln's address to the Young Men's Lyceum of Springfield, Illinois, on January 27, 1838, was titled "The Perpetuation of Our Political Institutions".
+Lincoln's address to the Young Men's Lyceum of Springfield, on January 27, 1838, was titled "The Perpetuation of Our Political Institutions".
 In this speech Lincoln described the dangers of slavery in the United States, an institution he believed would corrupt the federal government.
+Yet he believed that, although "bad laws, if they exist, should be repealed as soon as possible, still while they continue in force, for the sake of example, they should be religiously observed".